openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 * model is convertible by `tools/downloader/converter.py` script (see [Model conversion](#model-conversion) for details)
 * model can be used by demo or sample and provides adequate results (see [Demo](#demo) for details)
 * model passes accuracy validation (see [Accuracy validation](#accuracy-validation) for details)

+After the end, your PR will be review by OpenVINO&trade;'s team for consistence and legal.

+Your PR can be denied in case:
+* inappropriate license (e.g. GPL-like licenses)
+* inaccessible dataset
+* PR fails one of the test above

 ## Configuration file